Treblinka extermination camp: Treblinka II

 The third section of Treblinka II (Camp 3, also called the upper camp) was the main killing zone, with gas chambers at its centre.
 It was completely screened from the railway tracks by an earth bank built with the help of a mechanical digger.
-This mound was elongated in shape, similar to a retaining wall, and can be seen in a sketch produced during the 1967 trial of Treblinka II commandant Franz Stangl.
+This mound was elongated in shape, similar to a retaining wall, and can be seen in a sketch produced during the 1970 trial of Treblinka II commandant Franz Stangl.
 On the other sides, the zone was camouflaged from new arrivals like the rest of the camp, using tree branches woven into barbed wire fences by the Tarnungskommando (the work detail led out to collect them).
 From the undressing barracks, a fenced-off path led through the forested area to the gas chambers.
 The SS cynically called it die Himmelstraße ("the road to heaven") or der Schlauch ("the tube").
 For the first eight months of the camp's operation, the excavator was used to dig burial ditches on both sides of the gas chambers; these ditches were 50 m long, 25 m wide, and 10 m deep.
 In early 1943, they were replaced with cremation pyres up to 30 m long, with rails laid across the pits on concrete blocks.
 The 300 prisoners who operated the upper camp lived in separate barracks behind the gas chambers.

 Killing process

 Unlike Nazi concentration camps in which prisoners were used as forced labour, extermination camps such as Treblinka had only one function: to murder those sent there.
-To prevent incoming victims from realising its nature, Treblinka II was disguised as a transit camp for deportations further east, complete with unreal train schedules, a fake train-station clock with hands painted on it, names of destinations, a fake ticket window, and the sign "Ober Majdan", a code word for Treblinka commonly used to deceive prisoners arriving from Western Europe.
+To prevent incoming victims from realising its nature, Treblinka II was disguised as a transit camp for deportations further east, complete with fake train schedules, a fake train-station clock with hands painted on it, names of destinations, a fake ticket window, and the sign "Ober Majdan", a code word for Treblinka commonly used to deceive prisoners arriving from Western Europe.
 Majdan was a prewar landed estate 5 km away from the camp.